 If everything is working fine, the fan speed will adjust and you’ll see the changes on your terminal.
 Now stop the script by using

-Now if I want the script to run at reboot without me ever bothered; I can whether add it to the startup applications manager of my DE or add it to
+Now if I want the script to run at reboot without being bothered; it can be added to the startup applications manager of the DE(kde has ~/.config/autostart-scripts/) or add it to

 If you want to add it to your Desktop Environment’s startup application manager; just simply search it and add the

 temp.sh script wherever you saved it.
 Every Desktop Environment is different and the process is super easy; so I’m not including it in this tutorial.
-You can search it for your own Desktop Environment with google!
+You can search for it for your own Desktop Environment.

 To add this script to